Battle of Prestonpans

-The Battle of Prestonpans, also known as the Battle of Gladsmuir, was fought on 21 September 1745, near Prestonpans, in East Lothian, the first significant engagement of the Jacobite rising of 1745.
+The Battle of Prestonpans (Note: Also known as the Battle of Gladsmuir), 21 September 1745, took place near Prestonpans, in East Lothian.
+It was the first significant engagement of the Jacobite rising of 1745.

-Jacobite forces, led by the Stuart exile Charles Edward Stuart and George Murray, defeated a government army under Sir John Cope, whose inexperienced troops broke in the face of a Highland charge.
-The battle lasted less than thirty minutes, was a huge boost to Jacobite morale, and established the revolt as a serious threat to the British government.
+Jacobite forces, led by the exiled Charles Edward Stuart and George Murray, defeated a British government army under Sir John Cope, whose inexperienced troops broke in the face of a Highland charge.
+The battle lasted less than thirty minutes, was a huge boost to Jacobite morale, and established the revolt as a serious threat.

 Background

-The War of the Austrian Succession meant that by early 1745 the bulk of British forces were committed in Flanders.
+The War of the Austrian Succession began in 1740, and by 1745, much of the British Army was based in Flanders.
 Encouraged by French victory at Fontenoy in April 1745, Charles Edward Stuart sailed for Scotland in July, hoping to take advantage of the situation.
-When he landed at Eriskay in the Outer Hebrides on 23 July, most of those contacted advised him to return to France, but enough were eventually persuaded, notably Donald Cameron of Lochiel, whose tenants provided a large proportion of the Jacobite force.
+On landing at Eriskay in the Outer Hebrides on 23 July, most of those contacted advised him to return to France, but enough were eventually persuaded, notably Donald Cameron of Lochiel, whose tenants provided a large proportion of the Jacobite force.
 The rebellion was formally launched at Glenfinnan on 19 August.

 Sir John Cope, government commander in Scotland, was a competent soldier with between 3,000 and 4,000 troops available, but many were inexperienced recruits.
 He was hampered by poor intelligence and advice, particularly from the Marquess of Tweeddale, the Secretary of State for Scotland, who consistently underestimated the severity of the revolt.
 Once Charles's location was confirmed, Cope left his cavalry and artillery at Stirling under Thomas Fowke and marched on Corrieyairack Pass, the primary access point between the Western Highlands and the Lowlands.
 Control would allow Cope to block the route into Eastern Scotland, but he found the Highlanders already in possession and withdrew to Inverness on 26 August.

 Jacobite objectives remained unclear until early September, when Cope learned they were using the military road network to advance on Edinburgh.
 Concluding that the only way to reach the city first was by sea, his troops were loaded onto ships at Aberdeen.
 They began disembarking at Dunbar on 17 September but once again he was too late: Charles had entered the Scottish capital earlier that day, although Edinburgh Castle remained in government hands.